 Introduction

 Trail 2 is about a 3 mile meandering trek up through the rocky stream bed of Big Clifty Creek (and back).
-It is very rugged throughout, less so at it south end with its smaller rocks, but increasingly so with larger more massive boulders as you approach the confluence of Big and Little Clifty Creeks at the north end.
+It is very rugged throughout, less so at its south end with its smaller rocks, but increasingly so with larger more massive boulders as you approach the confluence of Big and Little Clifty Creeks at the north end.

 The two maps next show the north and south halves of the trail.
 This is a dangerous trail for hikers and for emergency responders!
 As well, it is impossible to use after heavy rains.
 Even some "not so heavy rains" may block off some sections.